 The Fund invests in life sciences companies in various countries.
 The investments may be dominated in currencies other than Euro and the value of these currencies may fluctuate.
 Thus, investors in principle will be subject to fluctuations in currency exchange rates.
 These fluctuations may have a positive or a negative effect on the Net Asset Value.
 The Fund Manager can make use of a range of financial instruments to (partially) hedge the various currency exposures that result from the portfolio investments.
-During the reporting period the currency risk of the Danish crown, British pound, Swedish krona and United States dollar was partially hedged by contrary positions on the respective foreign currency cash accounts.
+During the reporting period the currency risk of the British pound, Swedish krona and United States dollar was partially hedged by contrary positions on the respective foreign currency cash accounts.

-Net currency exposure at 31 December 2011 in Local Currency in Euro
+Net currency exposure at 31 December 2012 at 31 Dece mber 2011

+in Local Currency in Euro in Local Currency in Euro

-Danish crown -4,455 -599
+Danish crown - - -4,445 -599

+Swiss franc 2 2 - -

-British pound -78 -94
+British pound 166 204 -78 -94

-Swedish krona -19,531 -2,195
+Swedish krona 2,529 295 -19,531 -2,195

-United States dollar -2,352 -1,812
+United States dollar 1,011 767 -2,352 -1,812